colinmurphy1/colinmurphy1.github.io/content/posts/2023/mdt-blank-wizard-hta-fix.md

 deployments.

 I was able to resolve this issue by adding two additional steps to my task
-sequence: one that prevents Windows from replacing drivers, and another rule that reverts the change once the OS is installed.
+sequence: one that prevents Windows from checking Windows Update for drivers, and another rule that reverts the change once the OS is installed.

 To fix this, the first thing you will need to do is make sure that you are *only* injecting drivers for the specfic model of computer you have.
 In the